Sarah Culberson

-Princess Sarah Jane Culberson, Lady of Bumpe (born Princess Esther Elizabeth Kposowa) is an American actress, public speaker, educator, and writer.
+Princess Sarah Jane Culberson, Lady of Bumpe (born Esther Elizabeth Kposowa) is an American actress, public speaker, educator, and writer.
 By birth she is a Mende princess of the Bumpe–Gao Chiefdom in Sierra Leone.

 She is the co-founder of Sierra Leone Rising, a non-profit organization that raises funds to improve education, economic opportunities, and sustainable living for people in Sierra Leone.
 In 2009, she co-authored her memoir, titled A Princess Found: An American Family, an African Chiefdom, and the Daughter Who Connected Them All.
 The book is being considered by Disney for development as a film directed by Stephanie Allain with Culberson as executive producer.

 Personal life

 Culberson was born Esther Elizabeth Kposowa in Morgantown, West Virginia, to an American mother and a Sierra Leonean father.
 She was placed into foster care as an infant and was later adopted by Jim and Judy Culberson, a couple in West Virginia.
 Her adoptive father was a professor of neuroanatomy at West Virginia University.
 Her adoptive mother was a special education instructor at an elementary school.
 She grew up not knowing anything about her birth parents.
 Culberson was raised in the United Methodist faith.
 Culberson played basketball, served as student body president, and was the homecoming queen at University High School.
 She received a theatre scholarship to West Virginia University and graduated in 1998.
 She later obtained a masters of fine arts degree from the American Conservatory Theater in San Francisco.

 In 2004, Culberson hired a private investigator to find her biological parents.
 She discovered that her biological mother, a white woman from the United States named Penny, had died from cancer twelve years earlier and that her father, Prince Joseph Konia Kposowa, was a member of a Mende royal family.
 Her paternal grandfather, Francis Kposowa, had been the Paramount Chief of Bumpe in Sierra Leone.
 As a Mahaloi, or granddaughter of the Paramount Chief, she is accorded the status of princess by the Mende people.
 She reconnected with her father after writing him a letter.
 Her father revealed that he had been a visiting college student when she was conceived, and he and her mother agreed they were too young and not financially suitable to care for a child at that time.
 Upon arriving in Bumpe, the chiefdom granted her the title Bumpenya, which is Mende for Lady of Bumpe.

 In August 2024, Culberson attended the wedding of Princess Märtha Louise of Norway and Durek Verrett in Geiranger.